Wilkinator12/HunderedPrisonersProblemApp/README.md

 # The Hundred Prisoners Problem App

 This is a WPF app that simulates the "Hundred Prisoner Problem" in an attempt to prove that the "following loops" solution does yield a 30% success rate.
-Please find the explanation for the problem and the solution below.
+Please find the explanation for the problem and the solution at the bottom.